Ikarus (Hungarian company): Ikarus 300-series

 After the success of the 200-series, the company did not stop developing new projects.
 The policy, however, changed in the late 1970s from one modular model family to two.
-One of which was to succeed the coach branch of the previous series, and one was to do the same with the city/suburban branch.
+One of them was to succeed the coach branch of the previous series, and one was to do the same with the city/suburban branch.
 The latter became the 400-series, while the former was the Ikarus 300-series.

 The first prototype of the 300-family was produced in 1981 and was bearing the name Ikarus 386 K1 (380 NE).
 It was later followed by a wide variety of models during the 1980s.
 Their major characteristics were the elevated passenger space, which made them resemble modern coaches.
 They were produced by Ikarus until 1989, when its newly formed subsidiary, the Ikarus EAG received their production and development branch.

 Ikarus 400-series

 The other specialised new model family was to create a variety of vehicles for city and suburban transportation.
 The first prototype was built in 1979, under the name Ikarus 413.K1, which was followed by almost a dozen other experimental vehicles in the early 1980s.

 By 1984, the development was finished, and production could start with the Ikarus 415 model's first generation.
-Although it was a well built model with the era's required technology, not many orders were received, because Ikarus' main market was in the Eastern Bloc, which just started to suffer economically.
-Not the Soviet Union nor Hungarian companies could afford the more expensive, more modern model family, and most of them decided to demand to continue the production of the much cheaper, but already 14-years-old models of the 200-series.
+Although it was a well built model with the era's required technology, not many orders were received, because Ikarus's main market was in the Eastern Bloc, which just started to suffer economically.
+Not the Soviet Union nor Hungarian companies could afford the more expensive, more modern model family, and most of them decided to demand to continue the production of the much cheaper, but already 14 year-old models of the 200-series.
 The company had to wait until 1992 for the actual mass production of the model family, when BKV Zrt. ordered 140 units of the Ik 415 model.
-By this time the company has long developed the articulated version of the model, bearing the name Ikarus 435, but this vehicle also had to wait until 1994 for the first major order, from the same transportation company.
+By then, the company had long developed the articulated version of the model, bearing the name Ikarus 435, but this vehicle also had to wait until 1994 for the first major order, namely from the same transportation company.

 Ikarus 500-series

 This Ikarus family of models was produced between 1979 and 1999 as the company's answer for the request of various developing countries, as they had a need for cheap, small and versatile vehicles.
-These units did not follow any major design rules, even submodels could look very differently from each other.
+These units did not follow any major design rules.
+Even submodels could look very differently from each other.
 What these vehicles all had in common was that they were not built with unibody construction, but rather on various chassis.
-Many companies sold their products to Ikarus, which then built superstructures on them, these include: Volkswagen, Avia, MAN, Renault and even Isuzu.
+Many companies sold their products to Ikarus, which then built superstructures on them, these include Volkswagen, Avia, MAN, Renault and even Isuzu.
 Of all these models, Ikarus 543 was produced in the largest numbers, more than 2100 units were exported.